Starchy foods and carbohydrates

-In the UK, we also get a lot of our vitamin C from potatoes – although they only contain vitamin C in small amounts, we generally eat a lot of them.
+In the UK, we also get a lot of our vitamin C from potatoes.
+Although potatoes only contain a small amount of vitamin C, we generally eat a lot of them.
 They're good value for money and can be a healthy choice.

-Although potatoes are vegetables, in the UK we mostly eat them as the starchy food part of a meal, and they're a good source of carbohydrate in our diets.
+Although potatoes are a vegetable, in the UK we mostly eat them as the starchy food part of a meal, and they're a good source of carbohydrate in our diet.

-Because of this, potatoes don't count towards your five portions of fruit and vegetables a day, but they can play an important role in your diet.
+Because of this, potatoes do not count towards your five portions of fruit and vegetables a day, but they can have an important role in your diet.

 Potatoes are a healthy choice when boiled, baked, mashed or roasted with only a small amount of fat or oil and no added salt.